pombodaniel10/to-do-list-app/README.md

 ## General info

-Tasks Manager is a WebApp to create,edit and delete tasks, you can set different task status and assign task to a user.
+Tasks Manager is a Responsive WebApp to create,edit and delete tasks, you can set different task status and assign task to a user.
 This project was developed using the MEAN stack.

 ## Features